ejolson2005/Doggleship/README.md

 https://www.youtube.com/watch?v=GkwMDkfrZ1M

 This is a simplified version of SALVO.
-An even simpler version of the game was recently finished in the Black Sea, though it's not clear who sank the battleship.

 In 2013 and 2014 a Pi versus Pi battleship tournament was part of the Blue Pi Thinking program